PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 #### Non-Normalized Data

-It turns out the `Vader` module for sentiment analysis is fully capable of analyzing sentences with punctuation, word-shape (capitalization for emphasis), slang and even utf-8 encoded emojis.
+It turns out the `Vader` module is fully capable of analyzing sentences with punctuation, word-shape (capitalization for emphasis), slang and even utf-8 encoded emojis.

-So to see if there would be any difference if we implemented sentiment analysis **without normalization**.
+So to see if there would be any difference if we implemented sentiment analysis **without normalization**, I re-ran all the analyses above.

 Here are the two version of data for comparison.
 Top for normalization and bottom for non-normalized.